Mullins hits 2 HRs, leading Harvey, Orioles over Yankees 4-2

 MOVES

 Orioles: RHP Jay Flaa was promoted from the alternate training site at Double-A Bowie.
-In a corresponding move, Zac Lowther was optioned to the alternate training site.
+In a corresponding move, Zac Lowther was optioned to the alternate training site. … OF Ryan McKenna was optioned to the alternate training site after the game.

 TRAINER’S ROOM